pesalerno/Chimanta-genomics/README.md

 ## general workflow

 **NOTE**: this workflow includes three general datasets for the two species, *Tepuihyla edelcae* and *Stefania ginesi*.
 The first two datasets are several libraries of ddRAD (Illumina 150bp PE) for both species, and the third dataset is Roche 454 data obtained for a single individual of *Tepuihyla edelcae*.
 Workflow goes from raw data to final analyses.
 Corresponding author <patriciasalerno@gmail.com>.
 All materials in this repository are the Intellectual Property of **Patricia E. Salerno** and official collaborators of this project.
+>more info on each individual workflow can be found [here](https://github.com/pesalerno/Chimanta-genomics/blob/master/README_Stefania.txt) for *Stefania* and [here](https://github.com/pesalerno/Chimanta-genomics/blob/master/README_Tepuihyla.txt) for *Tepuihyla*.

 ### Step 1: De-multiplexing